-Optimizing the Bank's commercial effectiveness in order to strengthen credit origination is one of the key goals of the Medium Term Strategic Plan.
+Optimizing the Bank's commercial effectiveness in order to strengthen credit origination is one of the key goals of the medium-term Strategic Plan.
+To this end, since implementing the Strategic Plan two years ago, the Bank has successfully streamlined key processes to ensure faster client onboarding and enhanced operational capabilities, as well as optimizing capital.
 The Bank plans to continue focusing on lending to its top-tier client base of banks and corporations throughout the Region, favoring strategic sectors and taking advantage of business opportunities emerging from the expected Regional economic recovery, a positive commodity cycle and the continuance of an increasing trend in trade flows in the Region.